 Through a Hungarian NGO, the Norway Grants support training for more than 400 representatives of municipalities, universities and NGOs in the Balkans and Ukraine in conflict reconciliation, democratisation and civil society development.

-The Szeged Centre for Security Policy, a research non-governmental organisation (NGO) in the south-eastern part of Hungary, organises training courses, conferences and research activities for municipalities, universities and NGOs in Albania, Bosnia and Herzegovina, Macedonia, Montenegro, Serbia and Ukraine.
+The Szeged Centre for Security Policy, a research non-governmental organisation (NGO) in the south-eastern part of Hungary, organises training courses, conferences and research activities for municipalities, universities and NGOs in Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Montenegro, Serbia and Ukraine.

 The voluntary and civil society sector is poorly developed in these countries, and there is a need for training initiatives to strengthen the competencies of local actors.
 Moreover, the Centre plays an important role in spreading reliable and objective research findings and information in order to encourage public debate about foreign and security policy issues.